Overview

 The Act introduces a process whereby any individual listed on the Companies House register will be able to apply to have specified information suppressed from public disclosure, including the following:

-• residential address – in most instances where the address appears on the register (e.g. when used as a registered office address);
+- usual residential address (URA) – in most instances where the address appears on the register (e.g. when used as a registered office address);

-• sensitive addresses where evidence is provided that the residents are at serious risk of violence or intimidation (e.g. a women’s refuge).
+- sensitive addresses where evidence is provided that public disclosure puts its residents at risk (for example, a women’s domestic abuse refuge); and

 Access to suppressed information is currently available to certain groups, such as law enforcement agencies and other public authorities and this will continue to be the case.
 The registrar will have greater powers to share data with these groups when the relevant provisions of the Act come into force and will, therefore, be able to share any suppressed or protected information if deemed necessary.